 ...if you get my cruder meaning.

 Because a haunted house/possession story is nothing without religious subtext, Kathy is Catholic.
 Or, more precisely, Hollywood Catholic.
 Which means she doesn’t actually go to church or display any discernible traits of devoutness, but she does paint Virgin Mary figurines, hang ginormous crucifixes all over the house, has an actual nun in her immediate family, and is given to grocery shopping in a fetish Catholic School Girl uniform.

 Kathy’s Catholic background occasions her inviting priest and friend Father Delaney (Steiger) to come and bless the house.
 A bad idea for the puffy priest, but a bonanza for lovers of uncured ham and unbridled scenery-chewing.
 Rod Steiger’s appearance, ostensibly meant to signal the graveness of the Lutz’s situation and escalate the film’s drama, but the actor's emoting is so over-the-top it merely opens a hell-gate of hilarity.

 |Fathers Delaney and Bowen, badly in need of a St. Christopher medal|

 In the end, the scariest thing about The Amityville Horror is that this family of five occupying a three-story colonial doesn’t own a television set.
-The rest is an comfortably conventional, enjoyably cheesy, surprisingly by-the-numbers haunted house tale with its share of jump-cut shocks (hissing cats, loud noises, the old “I wake up screaming” trope, flashes of gore); and few genuine creep outs (the shotgun murders, the locked closet door, that weird little girl who looks like Robert Blake with a wig); and more than a few unintentional laughs (Brolin’s eye-popping mood swings, the cut-rate haunting special effects, the cartoonish reactions of visitors to the house).
+The rest is a comfortably conventional, enjoyably cheesy, surprisingly by-the-numbers haunted house tale with its share of jump-cut shocks (hissing cats, loud noises, the old “I wake up screaming” trope, flashes of gore); a few genuine creep outs (the shotgun murders, the locked closet door, that weird little girl who looks like Robert Blake with a wig); and more than a few unintentional laughs (Brolin’s eye-popping mood swings, the cut-rate haunting special effects, the cartoonish reactions of visitors to the house).

 |While Kathy & George stare aghast at the front door that's been mysteriously blown off its hinges,|